gilliss/gilliss.github.io/_posts/2018-04-18-root-th1d-getarray.markdown

 The number of bins displayed on the histogram axis, which excludes under- and overflow, is recorded in the histogram's inherited data member TAxis::fNbins.
-The relationship between the three values should be fN = fNcells = fNbins + 2, and all three values are accessible from the histogram object via the inherited methods GetSize(), GetNcells(), and GetNBinsX().
+The relationship between the three values should be fN = fNcells = fNbins + 2, and all three values are accessible from the histogram object via the inherited methods GetSize(), GetNcells(), and GetNbinsX().
 The three methods return fN, fNcells, and fNbins, respectively.
 ```